sidsvash26/sidsvash26.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am Siddharth (Sid).
-I am a fourth-year Computer Science Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/) advised by [Aaron White](http://aaronstevenwhite.io/).
+I am a fifth-year Computer Science Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/) advised by [Aaron White](http://aaronstevenwhite.io/).

 My research focus is in Natural Language Understanding and Information Extraction.
 I work on building computational models of semantics in natural language text.
 In my previous work, I have worked on building models for extracting semantic information related to events -- event triggers, event chronology, event duration etc. I also collaborate with [Ben Van Durme](https://www.cs.jhu.edu/~vandurme/) and his group at Johns Hopkins University on projects related to Information Extraction.